mali1sav/news-translator/README.md

 - Translates content from English to Thai using OpenRouter API, maintaining crypto terminology
 - Provides side-by-side comparison of original and translated content
 - Includes editable text areas for post-translation refinement
-- Exports translated content as formatted text files with timestamps
+- Exports translated content as formatted Document

-## Setup

-1. Create a `.env` file with your OpenRouter API key: